This article from Christoph Rauhut investigates what digital competence means in the corporate practice of today.

 The measures defined are now rolled out based on the considerations in the previous phases.
 The aim of this phase is to help employees to leave their insecurity or lack of digital skills behind them and make them feel more confident and secure again.
 This phase primarily concerns the employee themself.
 The employee has to get the feeling that the new skill is of some use to them and that they don’t have to be afraid of using it.

-A whole range of tools is available for a company to use to achieve this, of course.
-Starting with the multiplier networks already mentioned above, through to executives and role models, and suitable IT-supported aids.
+A whole range of tools is available for a company to use to achieve this, of course, starting with the multiplier networks already mentioned above, through to executives and role models, and suitable IT-supported aids.
 In the latter case, social intranets have proven to be particularly helpful across all sectors and industries (see “The social intranet as a central hub for acquiring digital skills”).
 You can reach a lot of employees quickly and easily in this way, and when implemented well, it can be the central element in various measures for change.

-Sustainability also plays a role here as well, of course.
+Sustainability plays a role here as well, of course.
 This is because having an unconscious or conscious digital skill can also result in the loss of that skill again if you don’t practice it.
 After a vacation or long break due to parental leave, for instance, an employee will find it more difficult to remember structures or how to use special tools (“where do we save the presentations again?”).
 The company also has to make provisions for this and provide employees with the help they need to quickly find this information again.
 The path the employee has to take here is not as long as the one they took to acquire the skill, but they still need support along the way.
 At this point, social intranets also play a crucial role.

 Fast Track: Unconscious Skill Acquisition

-The process of acquisition takes place unconsciously.
+In this case, the process of acquisition takes place unconsciously.
 Digital media and technologies have long been used in the day-to-day world outside of work before they were used in a company.
 Or an employee simply has an affinity for a certain topic.
 If these digital skills are ones that the company has also anchored in its digital strategy, the company can use them for its own benefit (keyword: multipliers).
 The unconscious acquisition of digital skills can also be a guide for a future digital strategy.
 People often get interested in things outside of work much earlier than companies do.
 This can be a competitive advantage in certain circumstances.
 Accordingly, the individual employee can also play a role in the analysis of unconscious digital skills.

 Fig. 3: Specific content in the individual phases.